Skip to main content

 Does Medicaid reimburse for incontinence supplies?

-While some state Medicaid plans will cover incontinence products, such as adult diapers, children’s diapers, and underpads, other state Medicaids may not.
+While some state Medicaid plans may cover incontinence products, such as adult diapers, children’s diapers, and underpads, others may not.
 All 50 states have different guidelines, benefit levels, and requirements.
-In other words, it’s difficult to give a definite answer without verifying your Medicaid plan.

 Contact 180 Medical to learn more about what types of supplies your Florida Medicaid or Georgia Medicaid waiver program will cover.